Lillie Sullivan: Death

-Sullivan died, unmarried, at her home, 1304 R street north-west, on the evening of June 26, 1903, shortly after 7 o'clock, as a result of a stroke of paralysis suffered earlier In the day.
+Sullivan died, unmarried, at her home, 1304 R Street North-west, in Washington, D.C., on the evening of June 26, 1903, shortly after 7 o'clock, as a result of a stroke of paralysis suffered earlier In the day.
 The sudden death came as a shock to her many friends and her associates at the Department of Agriculture.
 She was in the best of health, apparently, the previous morning and was at her post as usual in the office of C. L Marlatt, acting Chief of the Division of Entomology.
-About 11 o'clock, while Sullivan was at work on a drawing for F. H. Chittenden, entomologist in charge of breeding experiments, she turned toward Merlatt, who was talking with Chittenden, and said she believed she was going to he ill.
+About 11 o'clock, while Sullivan was at work on a drawing for F. H. Chittenden, entomologist in charge of breeding experiments, she turned toward Merlatt, who was talking with Chittenden, and said she believed she was going to be ill.
 Previous to this she had executed a very difficult piece of work for Chittenden, and he had complimented her on her skill.
 She appeared at that time to be in the best of health and spirits, and said she liked to get hold of specimens that were difficult to draw.
 At the time when she complained of feeling badly, Chittenden and his Chief attempted to reassure her and at the same time asked her what was troubling her.
 She told them she had lost the use of her left arm and believed that the paralysis extended over her left side.
 Chittenden felt her pulse and found it to be normal.
 He could see, however, that Sullivan was becoming very ill.
 A cab was called and she was sent home at her own suggestion, accompanied by Mr. Clifton, one of the clerks In the office.
 Upon reaching home she became rapidly worse.
 The paralysis extended over her left side, and she was rendered almost helpless, growing weaker and weaker, until the end came at 7 o'clock.
 Lillie Sullivan lived with her sister, E. Sullivan, and her mother, Eliza Sullivan.
 They were completely prostrated at her sudden demise.
 She was interred in Glenwood Cemetery the following Monday.